heximer/heximer.github.io/README.md

-## Fee Only Registered Investment Adviser and Financial Planner in Central Ohio.
+### Fee Only Registered Investment Adviser and Financial Planner in Central Ohio

 ----